zulip/zulip-terminal/README.md

 #### GitLint

+The `gitlint` tool is installed by default in the development environment, and can help ensure that your commits meet the expected standard.

+The tool can check specific commits manually, eg. `gitlint` for the latest commit, or `gitlint --commits main..` for commits leading from `main`.
-If you plan to submit git commits in pull-requests (PRs), then we highly suggest installing the `gitlint` commit-message hook by running `gitlint install-hook` (or `pipenv run gitlint install-hook` with pipenv setups).
+However, we highly recommend running `gitlint install-hook` to install the `gitlint` commit-message hook
+(or `pipenv run gitlint install-hook` with pipenv setups).

-While the content still depends upon your writing skills, this ensures a more consistent formatting structure between commits, including by different authors.

 If the hook is installed as described above, then after completing the text for a commit, it will be checked by gitlint against the style we have set up, and